 Public Service Announcement: Women are Generous

-The study looked at 3.7 million donations made through four giving platforms and/or campaigns (GivingTuesday, GlobalGiving, Givelify and Growfund).
+The study looked at 3.7 million donations made through four giving platforms and/or campaigns (GivingTuesday, GlobalGiving, Givelify, and Growfund).
 The study revealed six insights into the online giving habits of both genders based on the data collected.

 Women Give More

 - Women give more gifts than men and contribute a greater total proportion of dollars than men.
 This was consistent across all platforms.